rollwagen/aws_certification/developer_associate/aws_certified_developer.md

   - no extra cost, deletions do not use WCU / RCU

 - DynamoDB CLI

+## Elasticache
+- Redis vs Memcached
+  - Single/multithreading - commands execution, Redis is mostly a single-threaded server; not designed to benefit from multiple CPU cores unlike Memcached (however, can launch several Redis instances to scale out on several cores if needed.)

 ## Elastic Beanstalk
 - Deployment Modes